vidanov/lambda-nodejs-lightsail-backup/README.md

 ![image-20190907215709173](imgs/image-20190907215709173.png)

 The AWS Lightsail is an excellent hosting service to start with it.
 The Lightsail snapshot backups are a no-brainer to use.
 They are very powerful and incremental.
 You pay only for the differences in your snapshot files.
 It means you can create a lot of snapshot backups without spending a fortune on them.
-It keeps your work safe.
-But sorrowfully you cannot set up automatic backups from the console of the service at the moment.
-Now you can solve this problem easily with the help of this manual.
+It keeps your work safe. ~~But sorrowfully you cannot set up automatic backups from the console of the service at the moment.~~  Now you can set daily backups for the last 7 days in the console.
+If you want to use more granular settings like additional weekly, monthly backups, you can solve this problem easily with the help of this manual.

 **Benefits of the Automatic snapshots for AWS Lightsail solution**